Duality and Reciprocity for Hypergeometric Series with Gamma Product Formula: The South-West Domain

 \subsection{Gamma Product Formulas}

-Now that Proposition \ref{prop:cfcr-F} is established, the reciprocity can be used to tackle Problem \ref{prob:back} for {\sl rational} data in $\cF^-$ through their suitable multiplications. \begin{lemma} If $\lambda = (p,q,r;a,b;x) \in \cF^-$ is a rational solution to Problem $\rII$ with
+Now that Proposition \ref{prop:cfcr-F} is established, we can use reciprocity and multiplication to consider whether any {\sl rational} solution to Problem $\rII$ in $\cF^-$ leads back to a solution to Problem $\rI$. \begin{lemma} If $\lambda = (p,q,r;a,b;x) \in \cF^-$ is a rational solution to Problem $\rII$ with

 for some $d \in \C^{\times}$, $u_1, \dots, u_m \in \C$ and $v_1, \dots, v_m \in \C$, then $m = n$, $d$ is a positive number given by formula \eqref{eqn:d-F}, and $\lambda$ becomes a solution to Problem $\rI$ with gamma product formula